How many applications are received each year?

 I took the GRE five years ago.
 Will you accept those scores?

 The GRE exam must have been taken 5 years of application.
-The GRE exam scores must be officially reported to the Office of Admissions and Student Services directly from GRE.
+The GRE exam scores must be officially reported to the Office of Admissions directly from GRE.
 You will find a wealth of helpful information at the Educational Testing Service website.

 I have a bachelor’s degree in a field other than Nursing.
 Can I obtain a nursing degree from a technical school and then apply to your anesthesia program?